 - When complete, the Odin user interface shows a pass message in a new green box.

 The CF-Auto-Root tool has just managed to install the SuperSU app on the Samsung Galaxy S6 Edge smartphone.
-There is a version of the SuperSU app available from the Google Play Store that people can install as an app, but that version is not going to give you root access if you were to try and install it like a regular app.
+There is a version of the SuperSU app available from the Google Play Store that people can install as an app, but that version is not going to give you root access if you were to try to install it like a regular app.
 The CF-Auto-Root tool has gone to some work behind the scenes that helped make it all happen for you, so now you can begin installing your root apps.
 You can install the root checker applications from the Google Play Store if you want to confirm that your device is rooted and ready for the root apps to be installed.